Angela Simmons Sizzles In An Orange String Bikini: ‘Allow Me To Reintroduce Myself’

 Angela Simmons is pulling out all of the stops with her latest steamy Instagram photos.

 The Growing Up Hip Hop star put her dangerous curves on display for her 6.1 million followers to see.
 While standing outside, Simmons is posing for the camera in one photo wearing an orange string bikini from Myra Swim.
-Simmons is practically bursting out of the bikini top and reveals her entire bikini line in the photo.
+Simmons is practically bursting out of the bikini top, revealing a lot of cleavage in the process.
 She paired the bikini look with a black, lace cover-up that is gently placed on her arms.

-For accessories, Simmons is wearing a gold body chain necklace on her toned, flat stomach.
-She also has sunglasses for the photo op, which she has on her hand and is gently biting the temple of the sunglasses.
+In terms of her accessories, Simmons is wearing a gold body chain necklace on her toned, flat stomach.
+She held a pair of sunglasses for the photo op, gently biting their temple as she struck a seductive pose.
 She is also wearing two studded earrings on both of her ears.

 The fashion designer opted to go with a simple hair and makeup look, allowing her bikini to do all of the talking.
 Her face is mostly bare, with the exception of long eyelashes and a burgundy matte lipstick.
 Her black hair is also styled into two long braids.

-At the time of writing, the photo of Simmons received more than 100,000 likes.
-The sexy snapshot also received more than 2,000 comments from Simmons’ fans.
+At the time of writing, Simmons’ photo has received more than 100,000 likes.
+The sexy snapshot also received more than 2,000 comments from her fans.

 “Girl you be killin em,” one follower said.